TheBeardedBerry/UnicodeBrowser/README.md

 * Use the character names as a starting point to getting useful search like https://www.compart.com/en/unicode/search?q=cross#characters
 * Block search & filtering (e.g. hide unchecked languages by default)
 * Resizable sidebar
-* Configurable number of columns (currently fixed at 32 columns)
 * Figure out how to detect �, ￼ et al., so they can be (optionally) filtered out.
 * Persist window state
 * Improve initial load time